 The majority of Neuroendocrine Tumours (NETs) are slow-growing (well differentiated).
 However, many tumours can be silent (non-functioning) for some years before they start to ‘function’ and inform you of their presence.
 Even then, it may take some time to work out the real cause as the symptoms can mimic regular ailments.
-Moreover, in most cases, the appearance of a functional tumour normally indicates the disease has metastasized and could now be incurable.
-Some tumours will grow and metastasize without syndromes, i.e. they are non-functional.
+Moreover, in most cases, the appearance of a functional tumour often indicates the disease has metastasised and could now be incurable.
+Some tumours will grow and metastasise without syndromes, i.e. they are non-functional.
 These may become functional at some point in the future.

 However, with most slow-growing NETs, this does not mean terminal as there are various treatment options even at Stage IV.
 In fact, NETs are one example where surgery at the metastatic stage can often provide prognostic advantages denied in other more aggressive types of cancer at the same stage.
 However, it’s true to say that many NET patients regardless of tumour type or grade and stage of tumour, need to live with quality of life (QoL) challenges.